kereptom/credends/README.md

        * Frame "f": Located between candidate "d" and end_frame.
    - If "f" confirms final subtitles, the window is adjusted by setting start_frame to candidate "c" and end_frame to candidate "d".
-   - Otherwise, the window is shifted forward (with an adaptive shift multiplier).
+   - Otherwise, the window (start_frame) is shifted forward (with an adaptive shift multiplier).

 4. No Clear Evidence:
    - When neither candidate "c" nor candidate "d" shows final subtitles, the window is shifted forward